 When I was choosing which college to attend, I was deciding between a school in the top twenty rankings and another, which was both far from home and lower ranked.
 But my gut feeling told me to explore that faraway institution where I believed I had a better chance of flourishing (instead of being miserable at a place I did not fit into).
 Applying ED eliminates that critical decision; and it could commit you to a school you don’t see yourself attending anymore in the end.

 5. You’re still waiting on an SAT/ACT score.

 Let’s say your standardized test scores have not been up to par and you’re hoping that the ACT you take in October is the last chance to increase your score.
 If the ED deadline is November 1st, you won’t be able to view the score before it’s sent in.
+This is one reason to be ready to rethink applying early as your best option.
 Although a stellar SAT/ACT score isn’t the be-all end-all of guaranteeing college admissions, it’s still an important factor in determining whether your application will even be considered or not.
 Unless you are confident about a standardized test score you have yet to receive, applying ED is a risk you may want to reevaluate.

 Early Decision certainly has many benefits, and I am not trying to trivialize those.
 If you feel strong in all components of the college application process and are certain of your first school of choice, feel free to apply ED to your heart’s content.
 But be sure to acknowledge all consequences of applying early and take the time to really think over your application before you hit “Submit.”